William Stadden Cole

 Expertise: strategic planning; governance and politics in Asia; political economy; civil society; Islam in Asia; South and Southeast Asia with Afghanistan and Indonesia.

-William Stadden Cole is Senior Director for Program Strategy and Development with responsibility for overseeing the Foundation's country strategic planning process.
+William Stadden Cole is Senior Director for Program Strategy, Innovation and Learning, with responsibility for overseeing the Foundation's country strategic planning process.
 Prior to his current position in San Francisco, he served as the Foundation's Senior Director for Governance and Law program, and Director of the Economic Policy Reform program in Indonesia.

 Education: B.S. in Natural Sciences and Mathematics from Washington & Lee University; M.A. and Ph.D. in Cultural Anthropology from Washington University.